 Confirmation candidates are encouraged to perform acts of service during their time of preparation.

 If you are visiting our site because your child is approaching eighth grade, or a little older; and you want to know the process for your child to receive Confirmation, we say welcome!
-We know what a busy and exciting time this is for your family, and we want to continue to assist you in raising your child in the faith and prepare them to make their faith their own.
+We know what a busy and exciting time this is for your family, and we want to continue to assist you in raising your child in the faith and help prepare them to make their faith their own.

 What is necessary for my child to receive Confirmation?